 Premium revenue for prepaid health or dental care products is recognized as income in the month in which enrollees are entitled to health or dental care services.
 Premiums collected before the effective period are reported as premiums received in advance.
-Premiums related to unexpired contractual coverage periods are reported as unearned premiums in the Statutory Statements of Liabilities, Capital and Surplus (refer to discussion of aggregate health policy reserves and related expenses above).
+Premiums related to unexpired contractual coverage periods are reported as unearned premiums and are included in aggregate health policy reserves in the Statutory Statements of Liabilities, Capital and Surplus.